hailiangh/hailiangh.github.io/TA/ECEN689_Spring2022/lab9_manual.md

 use_code: true
 ---
 ## 1. Introduction
-In this lab we need to design systolic arrays for convolutional neural networks (CNN).
+In this lab, we will design systolic arrays for convolutional neural networks (CNN).
+We will first learn the architecture of PE (Processing Element) and the structure of the systolic array.
+Then, we will learn the scheduling in the convolutional computation.
+Finally, we will learn about the complete CNN design.

 ### 1.1 Structure of systolic arrays
 The structure discussed here is similar to the one described by authors *Xuechao Wei, Cody Hao Yu, Peng Zhang, Youxiang Chen, Yuxin Wang, Han Hu, Yun Liang, and J. Cong* in the paper, **“Automated Systolic Array Architecture Synthesis for High Throughput CNN Inference on FPGAs”** published in 2017 at the  *54th ACM/EDAC/IEEE Design Automation Conference (DAC), pp. 1–6*.